awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 1. In **Input parameters**, in the **InstanceId** field, enable **Show interactive instance picker**\.

+1. Choose your Amazon EC2 instance\.
+**Note**
-1. Choose your Amazon EC2 instance\. **Note:** If you don't see your instance in the list, it's not enabled for Systems Manager\.
-To configure AWS Identity and Access Management \(IAM\) for SSM Agent, see [Create an Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html)\.
+If you don't see your instance in the list, it's not enabled for Systems Manager\.
+For information, see [Create an Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) and [Attach an IAM Instance Profile to an Amazon EC2 Instance](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-launch-managed-instance.html) in the *AWS Systems Manager User Guide*\.

 1. Review the [examples](#AWSSupport-TroubleshootRDP-Examples), then choose **Execute automation**\.